The IELTS exam below was shared by our friend E (thanks!) from the Netherlands.

 - Why do you think there are so many differences between houses in different countries?

-- IELTS test in Canada – January 2013 (Academic Module) An IELTS test taker from Canada (thanks L!) shared these...
+- IELTS test in Australia and Vietnam – December 2013 (Academic Module) IELTS test takers M and C (thank you!) shared the...

-- IELTS test in Vietnam – March 2013 (Academic Module) The IELTS test in Vietnam was shared by D (thank...
+- IELTS test in Vietnam – September 2013 (Academic Module) Our kind friend T shared the IELTS exam in Vietnam:...

-- IELTS test in the UK – January 2013 (Academic Module) Thanks to the IELTS test taker S we can share...
+- IELTS test in the UK – July 2013 (Academic Module) The IELTS exam update below was shared by R who...

-- IELTS test in Iran and Nigeria – April 2013 (Academic Module) The topics below were shared by IELTS test takers from...
+- IELTS test in Kazakhstan and Denmark – November 2013 (Academic Module) IELTS test takers M and V (thank you!) remembered the...